adobe/aio-theme/README.md

 ## Upgrading the theme

-To upgrade to the latest version of the Gatsby Theme Parliament, simply run `yarn upgrade` in your site.
+To upgrade to the latest version of `@adobe/gatsby-theme-parliament`, simply run `yarn upgrade` or `npm update` if you have defined the dependency with a version range selector.
-This should update the dependency `@adobe/gatsby-theme-parliament` defined in your `package.json` to the latest version based on the specified version range.
+If not, update the version of the dependency by setting the version manually in the `package.json` and run `yarn install` or `npm install`.

+This will also update the lock file `yarn.lock` or `package-lock.json`.

 You can check the latest released version on https://github.com/adobe/gatsby-theme-parliament/releases.

-If your lock file is corrupt, delete `yarn.lock` and run `yarn install`.
-This will create a new lock file. *Don't forget to commit the updated lock file*.

-## Enhanced Markdown
+## Writing Enhanced Markdown

 ### Front matter support